TD22057/insteon-mqtt/docs/mqtt.md

 The KeypadLinc is a wall mounted on/off or dimmer control and scene controller.
 Basically it combines a on/off or dimmer switch and remote control.
-Dimmers and on/off devices are listed under separate entries in the input confi file which controls the behavior of the group 1 switch.
+Dimmers and on/off devices are listed under separate entries in the input config file which controls the behavior of the group 1 switch.
 The other buttons are treated as on/off switches (see the switch documentation above) but have no load connected to them.
 KeypadLincs are usually configured as 6 button or 8 button devices with the following button number